Towards crowdsourcing and cooperation in linguistic resources: Evidence

 \section{Evidence}

-One of the evidences that cooperation does work and really stimulates participants to do more assignments is the case of OpenCorpora --- a project focused on creation of a large annotated Russian corpus through crowdsourcing \cite{Bocharov:13}.
-Currently, OpenCorpora participants have to annotate morphologically ambiguous examples in an \textsc{MLab} manner.
-One can annotate examples individually, but has a possibility to join teams and annotate examples in cooperation with their teammates.
+An evidence that cooperation does work and really stimulates participants to do more assignments is the case of OpenCorpora, which is a project focused on creation of a large annotated Russian corpus through crowdsourcing \cite{Bocharov:13}.

+Currently, OpenCorpora participants have to annotate morphologically ambiguous examples in the \textsc{MLab} manner.
+One can annotate examples individually, but has an opportunity to join teams and annotate examples in cooperation with their teammates.
 A team can be created and joined by everyone, and teams challenge each other by means of active collaborators, annotated examples, and error rates.

 As according to the full-scale pilot study conducted on one of the largest Russian information technologies' websites\footnote{\url{http://habrahabr.ru/post/152799/#comment_5315923}}, volunteers were very positive about their participation in the cooperative annotation.
 The study was followed by the creation of the largest team uniting $170$ participants.
 The team got the 2\textsuperscript{nd} place in the total rank\footnote{\url{http://opencorpora.org/?page=stats}} based on the number of the annotated examples.

-The possible explanation of such a result would be found in the powers, having driven the participants' motivation.
+The possible explanation of such a result would be found in what have driven the participants' motivation.
 It was not only their altruism and readiness to help, but the possibility for their team to get the leading places in the total rank, as well as their personal participation being one of the keys to the team's possible success.